beste/clock/README.md

 ### `MinuteClock`

-In some cases, microseconds, milliseconds, or even seconds are too precise for some use cases - sometimes it's just enough if something happened in the same minute.
-Using the minute
+In some cases, microseconds, milliseconds, or even seconds are too precise.
+Sometimes it is enough to know that something happened within the same minute. `MinuteClock` removes seconds and fractions of a second from another clock.

 ```php
 # examples/minute_clock.php